jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 where $$X$$ is the design matrix and $$\textbf{Y}$$ is the vector containing the response variables.

 Notice that the existence of such estimator requires the matrix $$X'X$$ to be invertible.
 In order to guarantee the invertibility of $$X'X$$ we need the matrix $$X$$ to have a full rank, that is, all the columns in $$X$$ should be linearly independent.
-Whenever two explanatory variables are strongly correlated or any predictive varaible has low variance, this can induce numerical problems when trying to determine the inverse matrix $$X'X$$.
+Whenever two explanatory variables are strongly correlated or any predictive variable has low variance, this can induce numerical problems when trying to determine the inverse matrix $$X'X$$.
 This is why we consider the exploratory data analysis to be an imporatnt part of our project.
 It is also important to validate the assumptions of the model, for example, the constant variance in the errors assumption, also known as homoscedasticity.
 This is something that we also considered when building our linear models.